apache/shardingsphere-example/README.md

 # ShardingSphere-example

+Note: The examples had been transferred to [incubator-shardingsphere/examples](https://github.com/apache/incubator-shardingsphere/tree/master/examples).
+All tags reserved, but will never be updated any more.

 Example for 1.x please see tags in `https://github.com/apache/incubator-shardingsphere/tree/${tag}/sharding-jdbc-example`

 Example for 2.x or 3.x or 4.x please see tags in `https://github.com/apache/incubator-shardingsphere-example/tree/${tag}`